Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-business owners policy cost in New Hampshire is shaped by the state’s near-average premium environment, where the average premium range is listed at $43 to $213 per month and the broader state average is $43 to $213 per month as well.
+Business owners policy cost in New Hampshire is shaped by the state’s near-average premium environment.
 New Hampshire’s premium index of 102 suggests pricing is close to the national norm, but your final quote can move up or down based on coverage limits, deductibles, claims history, location, industry, and endorsements.
 A business in coastal Portsmouth with higher storm exposure may see different pricing pressure than a similar office in Concord or a warehouse in a lower-risk inland area.
 Property value also matters, so businesses with more equipment, inventory, or tenant improvements can pay more than a simple office with minimal contents.
 The state’s 280 active insurers create competition, which can help owners compare options, but it also means each carrier may underwrite the same risk differently.
 Industry profile is important too: healthcare, retail trade, manufacturing, accommodation and food services, and professional services make up a large share of the state economy, and each tends to bring different property and interruption exposures.
 A business owners policy quote in New Hampshire can also change if you add endorsements such as equipment breakdown coverage or broader business income coverage.
-For budgeting, it helps to compare monthly and annual figures side by side, since the product data shows a typical annual range of about $500 to $2,000 for many small businesses.
-Contact CPK Insurance for a personalized quote if you want pricing tied to your exact premises, revenue, and coverage choices.
+For budgeting, it helps to compare monthly and annual figures side by side, since costs can vary widely for small businesses based on the property, operations, and coverage choices.
+Get a quote with CPK Insurance and connect with a licensed insurance professional if you want pricing tied to your exact premises, revenue, and coverage choices.

 Industries & Insurance Needs in Manchester